The information listed below is a direct excerpt from the 2016-17 Course Catalog.

 The Course Catalog also sets out the College requirements.
 Students must comply with the College requirements published at the time they enter Bryn Mawr College.

-A rich variety of courses allows students to engage with all periods and genres of literature in English, as well as modern forms such as film and contemporary digital media.
 The department stresses critical thinking, incisive writing and speaking, and a sense of initiative and responsibility for the enterprise of interpretation.
 With their advisers, English majors design a program of study that deepens their understanding of diverse genres, textual traditions, and periods.
 We encourage students to explore the history of cultural production and reception and also to question the presuppositions of literary study.
 The major culminates in an independently written essay of 30-40 pages, developed during a senior research seminar in the fall semester and individually mentored by a faculty member in the spring.
 Students are expected to take at least two English courses at Bryn Mawr before signing up for the major or minor.

 There is no limit to the number of courses in film studies that may count toward the English major, except for a student majoring in English who is also seeking to declare a minor in film studies.
 In that case two (and only two) of the courses that comprise the six-course film studies minor may also count towards the 11-course English major.
-The minimum number of courses required to complete an English major and a minor in film studies will thus be 15 courses.
+The minimum number of courses required to complete an English major and a minor in film studies is thus 15 courses.

 Students should complete both English 250 and one 300-level course before leaving for a semester or year abroad.